Hello

 With the clock ticking away, and the January 19, deadline fast approaching the two airlines were threatening to withdraw from Zanzibar and later cancel the inauguration of Air France flights to Dar es Salaam.

-To date, whereas the other ground handler ZAT was thrown out of Terminal 3, the two airlines handled by Transworld still fly into Zanzibar’s Abeid Amani Karume International Airport operating three weekly flights each using Terminal Three building
+Whereas the other ground handler ZAT was thrown out of Terminal 3, the two airlines handled by Transworld still fly into Zanzibar’s Abeid Amani Karume International Airport operating three weekly flights each, using Terminal Three building

 Intervention

-The two foreign airlines have declined to work with Dnata Zanzibar as instructed by ZAA in its September 14 notice and also insisted on operating from Terminal 3, failure of which they could suspend operations in the country.
+The two airlines have declined to work with Dnata Zanzibar as instructed by ZAA in its September 14, notice and also insisted on operating from Terminal 3, failure of which they could suspend operations.

 “We would like to point out that these changes will severely impact the joint operations of Air France and KLM in Zanzibar due to security and insurance issues and will result in suspending of flights to Zanzibar, and as well in June 2023 the opening of Air France flights into the Julius Nyerere International Airport,” wrote the two ambassadors.